Confused young woman on mobile phone shrugs.

 Advantages of a secured Line of Credit

-While secured Lines of Credit aren't for everyone, they do offer several advantages.
-With secured financing, you:
+While a secured Line of Credit isn't for everyone, this type of loan can offer several advantages.

 • May secure a lower interest rate since the lender isn't taking on much risk.